CoastalSEA/Resilience/README.md

 * read_pop_data.m - creates the PopData1900-2021.mat and PopData2011.mat files

 _Matlab *.m files_
-* resilience_plotting.m - function to analyse and plot O'Neill et al, 2018 data and Fanning et al, 2021 data
+* resilience_modelling.m - function to analyse and plot O'Neill et al, 2018 data and Fanning et al, 2021 data
 * general_logistic.m - return a curve defined by the generalised logisitc equation
 * mcolor.m - select a default Matlab colour definition from table
 * target_marker.m - generate a circle and cross "target" symbol

 _Run analysis function from the command line_
-*>>* resilience_plotting;
+*>>* resilience_modelling;
 * when prompted select any mat file (it is just getting the path)
 * select plot type required and provide additional information as prompted.